Our team of specialists are here to guide you through the variety of rare and interesting objects offered for auction.

 Buyers are kindly asked to collect their property by close of business on the Friday following the sale.
 Following this, if a Lot remains uncollected, a storage fee will be charged as outlined in our Terms & Conditions.

-Starting the 1st of January 2018, a new Buyer’s Premium of 25% on the hammer price plus VAT on that commission is charged on the first £120,000 and 12% plus VAT on the balance thereafter.
+A Buyer’s Premium of 25% on the hammer price plus VAT on that commission is charged on the first £500,000 and 12% plus VAT on the balance thereafter.

 The standard rate of VAT is charged on the premium.